EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/Appendix/App-Team-Org.md

 ## Team Goals

-1. Lmeets an actual market need (Not the digital/elecctronic equivalent of a Labubu)
+1. Meets an actual market need (Not the digital/elecctronic equivalent of a Labubu)
 2. Is profitable (Whether we sell many units or high margin)
 3. Reasonable scope of project so we can finish it
 4. Improving skills in Embedded power systems